Qusayr 'Amra: West Aisle

-Around the west aisle, the story of Jonah and the whale is depicted four times in frescoes.
-These images of Jonah are the earliest known ones in Islamic Art.
-It is difficult to tell whether these depictions of Jonah are more accurate to the Christian story or, or the story from the Quran.
-Although the stories in the Quran and Bible are almost the same, inclusion of amphorae in the frescoes make it more accurate to the Biblical story.
-However, this could mean that the artists used other models to create these frescoes rather than sources from the Quran or Bible.
+The story of Jonah and the whale is depicted four times in the frescoes of the west aisle; these are the earliest known images of Jonah in Islamic art.
+It is difficult to tell whether they illustrate the story as told in the Quran or in the Bible, since these two tellings are very similar.
+The inclusion of amphorae in the frescoes puts them closer to the Biblical version, but this detail could indicate that the artists based their pictures on third-party models rather than working directly from religious texts.
 In the Quran, Jonah had many roles and was often seen as an example of good and bad behavior as well as a spiritual leader.
-Al-Walid's inclusion of multiple images of Jonah in the bathhouse alludes to his own belief in a predestined-right to rule since Jonah was divinely appointed as a leader.
-In addition to this, Al-Walid was greatly focused on legitimacy, especially coming from God, and the connection he made between himself and Jonah enforces this idea.
+The inclusion of multiple images of Jonah in the bathhouse alludes to its builder's belief in a predestined right to rule, since Jonah was divinely appointed as a leader.
+Al-Walid was greatly focused on legitimacy, especially that coming from God, and the connection he made between himself and Jonah enforces this idea.

 On the north wall of the west aisle, there is a large fresco of a nude woman swimming.
 In this fresco, there are fish that appear to be swimming around the woman, and a large flower that is understood to be a lotus flower.
 It is not known who the woman represents, but due to the apparent classical and late Roman style of depicting her, a number of mythological persons have been suggested.
 Despite this, due to the imagery surrounding the woman, it is believed that this specific fresco depicts a Nilotic scene.
 There have been a number of visual connections made between the Nile and the River Jordan that could support this claim.
 The Nile specifically was understood to be a symbol of plenty and a provider of life, and this meaning, which when placed in the context of where in the bathhouse this fresco is located, connects to al-Walid's role as a ruler.
 Opposite this wall the fresco of al-Walid enthroned sits, and this contrast between the large fresco of al-Walid and the fresco of the woman swimming implies that as caliph, al-Walid saw himself as a provider of life to the people he ruled over.